maksut/rayclj/README.md

 Performance
 ===========
-Do not use clojure if performance is a hard requirement.
-Trade off here is performance vs productivity.
-Who am I kidding.
-It is performance vs fun.
-Clojure is fun.

-Java's new FFM api is designed to be more performant than JNA and close to JNI.
+Not bad actually.
+Idiomatic clojure with immutable data structures is slow as expected.
+But it is cleaner and can be parallelized.

-And clojure can get really close to java's performance.
-But one has to leave idiomatic clojure to get there (eg. by not using immutable data structures).
+With mutable data structures, clojure can get really close to java's performance.

-Bunnymark example:
+This wrapper uses Java's new Foreign Function and Memory (FFM) api.
+Which is designed to be performant (similar to JNI) and ergonomic (like JNA).

+Bunnymark (silly example but gives an idea):

 |implementation        | explanation                       | bunnies | relative performance |
 |----------------------|-----------------------------------|--------:|----------------------|